 *You can choose to install this VM backup software on either Windows or Linux system.

 2. Click Backup Task >> Add New Task to create the complete and secure backup task.

-3. In configuration page, enter a name for the task and select the backup type as VMware ESXi or Hyper-V. Then select the virtual machines you want to back up.
+- In the configuration page, enter a name for the task and select the backup type as VMware ESXi or Hyper-V. Then select the virtual machines you want to back up.
 Click OK.

-4. Select the Backup Target to store the backups such as local path or network path.
+- Select the Backup Target to store the backups, such as local path or network path.

-5. Schedule backup with flexible strategies (full / incremental / differentail backup) and set up a data from daily / weekly / monthly (by date) / monthly (by week).
+- Schedule backup with flexible strategies (full / incremental / differential backup) and set up a data from daily / weekly / monthly (by date) / monthly (by week).

-6. Set up Backup Cleanup: select the retention period for backup.
+- Set up Backup Cleanup*(optional function that requires Premium Edition): select the retention period for backup.
 It helps to save storage for deleting the useless and old backup files automatically.

 This article introduced how to schedule VMware snapshots via vSphere Web Client and what we need to pay attention to while using it as backup.